 - dried egg product

 As you can see, the most common first ingredient in Pro Pac is chicken meal.
-The most common 2nd ingredient is pea, followed by pea protein, chickpea, and dried egg product.
+The most common 2nd ingredient is pea, followed by chicken fat (preserved with mixed tocopherols), canola oil (preserved with mixed tocopherols), and dried egg product.

 Artificial Food Coloring Dyes